 You can play several sounds simultaneously (which is called a "layer") or via separate keyboard zones ("split").
 Below please find an explanation of the Keyboard parts.
 (See p.
-60 for the Style parts.)
+78 for the Style parts.)

 - UP1 (Upper1): Upper1 is normally the main solo part (and switched on automatically in Piano mode). - UP2: The Upper2 part can be used as additional solo part to be layered with the Upper1 part or as an alternative melody sound.
-It provides two tuning parameters ("Coarse" and "Fine") Upper1 does not have. - LWR: The Lower part can be assigned to the left half of the keyboard. - MBS: The MBS part supplies a semi-automatic bass line to your left-hand notes if the LWR parts is active.
-When the LWR button doesn't light, it behaves like any other Keyboard part.
+It provides two tuning parameters ("Coarse" and "Fine") Upper1 does not have. - UP3: The Upper3 part is yet another solo part that can be added to UP1 and UP2.
+It can also be used in an additional split combination (see p.
+95). - LW1 and LW2: The Lower1 and Lower2 parts can either be used in the same way as the UP parts (in WHOLE mode) or be assigned to the left half of the keyboard (in SPLIT mode). - MBS: In WHOLE mode, the MBS part is yet another "normal" part.
+In SPLIT mode, it supplies a semi-automatic bass line to your left-hand notes if one of the two LW parts is active.
+When neither LW button lights, it behaves like any other Keyboard part.
 Note: All Keyboard parts can be used to play drum sounds.
-Unlike previous Roland arranger instruments, the E-60/E-50 no longer provides a dedicated "Manual Drums" part.

-• MELODY INTELL (Melody Intelligence): This part is triggered by the Arranger and plays automatic harmonies that are added to the melody you play using the UP1 part.
+Unlike previous Roland arranger instruments, the G-70 no longer provides a dedicated "Manual Drums" part. - MELODY INTELL (Melody Intelligence): This part is triggered by the Arranger and plays automatic harmonies that are added to the melody you play using the UP1 part.
 You cannot play that part yourself.
 That explains why its button not part of the KEYBOARD PART section (it is one of the two TONE EFFECTS buttons).
-You can choose from among 18 harmony types (page 62).
+You can choose from among 18 harmony types (page 80).

-Selecting sounds for the Keyboard parts One Touch
+Selecting sounds for the Keyboard parts

+■One Touch

 The easiest way to select suitable Tones for the Keyboard parts while working with the Arranger is by using the ONE TOUCH feature.
 The One Touch memories are in fact small User Programs.
 See p.
-65 for details.
+83 for details.